izzyxnac/365datascience/README.md

 ## Contact

 For any inquiries or support, please don't hesitate to create an issue in this repository or contact us directly through our support channels.

-## License

-This project and all associated content are licensed under the MIT License—see the [LICENSE.md](LICENSE.md) file for details.